 In May, Cabinet will accept the 4th Edition of the Government Rules of Procurement, which come into effect on October 1 this year.
 Caroline Boot spells out the implications for councils.

-Many councils don’t recognise that Rule 1 is mandatory for them, even though the rest of the Rules are not binding.
-Councils must follow the five Principles of Government Procurement (which have now been tweaked), as well as the Government Procurement Charter (which is new).
+Many councils don’t recognise the five Principles of Government Procurement apply to them, as well as the Government Procurement Charter (which is new).

 It’s important that your procurement staff get to grips with how these changes will affect their procurement environment.

 Your procurement policies, manuals and strategy documents may need to be updated and aligned so that they incorporate the Government Procurement Charter and reflect the emphasis on public value across all aspects of your procurement processes.

 How does the Government Procurement Charter affect us?

 The Government Procurement Charter has been developed to improve the public value that procurement delivers, and to support delivery of better public services across the country.

 The eight directives are specific, relevant and clear.
 They encourage you to use New Zealand businesses, including local businesses, SMEs, Maori and Pasifika businesses, and social enterprises.

 Procurement should encourage innovation and good employment practices, support minority groups and reward environmentally-responsible suppliers.

 Robust risk assessment and fair allocation is critical, along with effective collaboration with like-minded organisations to find common solutions.